MikeRogers0/MikeRogersIO/src/_posts/2021-07-30-advanced-rails-migrations.md

 description: I always forget how to write these so off we go.
 ---

-In most projects I've worked on, rails wasn't the only thing touching the database.
-I hate it & want to make it so if someone has direct access to the database it's hard for them to break it.
+The way Ruby on Rails handles migrations is really wonderful, when I compare it to other frameworks Rails always feels the most effortless to maintain.

+You can actually add some pretty nifty things at the database level via the Rails Migrations.
+Mostly I just like to add extra stuff in, so if anyone accessed our database not via our Rails Application the data should remain safe.

 ## Using null: false